micchie/csseniors/README.md

 ```
 This script shows the papers of a given author that have been published at the venues listed in
 [CSRankings](http://csrankings.org) since their first first-author paper.
-The first authorship of a top-tier conference paper should indicate the work is
+The first authorship of a top-tier conference paper means the big technical work is
-driven and built by their own, which proves the experience to deserve some
+done mostly by their own, which proves the experience to deserve
 seniority.
 Since a paper can be published later than others because of rejections,
 this app also considers papers published in the